Scott Co, Iowa USGenWeb Project

 with that weld held her until she was dismantled many years later.

-We had no trouble with our passengers and they made better time with us
+We had no trouble with our passengers and they made better time

 than if they had taken a regular packet that made frequent stops and